fm140905/coincidence/README.md

     - Differences of arrival times (TOF) are saved for each channel.

 ## Run
+ It's important that you set the correct CoMPASS version in the json input file because the binary data saved by CoMPASS V1 and V2 have different formats.
 ### Calibration
 - Copy the executable `CsCalibration` and input file `CsCalibration.json` in `bin` folder to your working directory.
 - Edit the settings in `CsCalibration.json`.
 Explanation of the parameters can be found in `Inuput file explained.md`.